Main content start

 • Perform the lab yourself prior to the lab section.

-• Attend weekly course staff meeting.
+• Attend weekly course staff meetings.

 PHYS 108: Students design, build, instrument and execute one experiment in low temperature physics during the quarter.